joe-castle/timrjs/README.md

 The time at which to start the timer.
 Accepts time as a string, e.g. '10:00' or the time in seconds, e.g. 600.

+If the provided time is invalid (wrong type, or incorrect time format) an error will be thrown.

 If the time is set to 0, the timer will act as a stopwatch and count up rather than down.

 Note: The stopwatch feature isn't fully tested yet so is considered unstable.